Vonfry/dotfiles/readme.md

 The other languages are also supposed in system and editor, but they aren't used usally so they haven't a complete developing environment.

+## life

+I use Omnifocus for GTD, fantastical for calander, Feedly for feeds.

+Some of them are supported in my configure but I don't use them usually.

+I only use org-mode to save todo in projects and feed for some update atom such as hackage and stackage.